 Can Your Company Operate as a California Professional Corporation?

 The California Corporations Code establishes the rules and requirements for when a company may operate as a professional corporation.
 In particular, the Mascone-Knox Professional Corporation Act details exactly when a company may operate as this type of business entity.
-The types of entities which may operate as a professional corporation include attorneys (Gehres Law Group is organized as a professional corporation), some medical professionals, CPA’s, psychiatrists, psychologists, and others.
+The types of entities which may operate as a professional corporation include attorneys (Gehres Law Library is organized as a professional corporation), some medical professionals, CPA’s, psychiatrists, psychologists, and others.
 These types of organizations may not operate as a limited liability company.

 The relevant law stipulates that a professional corporation is organized under the Moscone-Knox Professional Corporation Act and the General Corporate Law.
 The professional corporation must generally be engaged in the business of rendering professional services in a single profession.